CodeCasterNL/WindowsServiceExtensions/Readme.md

 Through [NuGet](https://www.nuget.org/packages/CodeCaster.WindowsServiceExtensions/):

     > Install-Package CodeCaster.WindowsServiceExtensions

+## Documentation
+For examples and more specific documentation, see https://codecasternl.github.io/WindowsServiceExtensions/.

+## Upgrading from v2 to v3
+If you're one of the souls that use this library (who _are_ you?), you'll want to upgrade to v3.0 after upgrading your projects to .NET 6.

+Changes:

+* The DI extension method `IHostBuilder.UsePowerEventAwareWindowsService()` is now called `UseWindowsServiceExtensions()` because we do more than power events now.
+* The long-running hosted service base class `CodeCaster.WindowsServiceExtensions.PowerEventAwareBackgroundService` was renamed to `CodeCaster.WindowsServiceExtensions.Service.WindowsServiceBackgroundService`, because the former didn't have enough "Service" in its name.
+* Instead of `BackgroundService.ExecuteAsync()`, which is now sealed, override `WindowsServiceBackgroundService.TryExecuteAsync()` to do your long-running work.

+Extended upgrading docs: see https://codecasternl.github.io/WindowsServiceExtensions/upgrading-v2-v3.

 ## Usage
-These methods from this package allow your IHostedServices to respond to this power state change:
+These methods from this package allow your `IHostedService`s to respond to Windows Service events relating to sessions (user logon/logoff) and power state (shutdown/hibernate/resume):

 * On your Host Builder, call `UseWindowsServiceExtensions()` instead of [`UseWindowsService()`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.hosting.windowsservicelifetimehostbuilderextensions.usewindowsservice?view=dotnet-plat-ext-3.1).
 * Instead of letting your service inherit [`Microsoft.Extensions.Hosting.BackgroundService`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.hosting.backgroundservice?view=dotnet-plat-ext-5.0), inherit from `CodeCaster.WindowsServiceExtensions.WindowsServiceBackgroundService`.